A fully loaded Vegan Sushi Burrito stuffed with air fryer tofu, mango, avocado, and more!

 Y’all, I’m obsessed with sushi burritos.
 A sushi burrito is basically a sushi roll with a higher filling-to-rice ratio.
 Instead of rolling up several times, you roll it over once and seal it to create a giant roll.

 A burrito-sized sushi roll?
 YES!

-There are a couple of places near us that make sushi burritos, and Dave and I have been treating ourselves to take out from sushi burrito joints a couple of times a week lately.
+There are a couple of places near us that serve vegan sushi burritos, and Dave and I have been treating ourselves to take out from these places a couple of times a week lately.
 This recipe is me trying to get our take out habit under control a little bit.

 If you are also addicted to vegan sushi burritos, I hope this recipe will help you save some cash by making them at home.

 The air fryer tofu inside of this sushi burrito gets its chewy texture and great flavor because it’s pressed.

 I use my EZ Tofu Press to press my tofu.
 It does a great job of getting the water out, so you can get the tasty marinade in.
 Pressed tofu also has a much better texture than if you skip the pressing.

 I worked with the folks at EZ Tofu Press on a little promotional video a while back, and during the shoot we decided to measure how much water came out of the blocks we were pressing, just for kicks.

 You guys – we were getting around 1/2 cup of water each time.
 Sometimes a bit more, depending on how aggressively we pressed!